 There are most likely people who are in multiple groups.
 For instance, someone may be a current owner selling to a future owner, financing part of the transaction (financial partner), leasing the building to the business (key vendor), and staying on as part of the management team for a period of time.
 Though it is one person, their motivations, risks, perspectives, emotions, and deal terms that result from that should be worked through separately.

 This is often incredibly difficult for founders of the business because for decades there was no need to separate these roles.
-Typically by the time a contractor has gone through an ownership transition 3+ times, the process becomes more systematic including role clarity.
+Typically by the time a contractor has gone through an ownership transition 3+ times, the process and role clarity becomes more systematic.